Timber: How to Play It and Why

 The Investor’s Perspective

-Here we list the major reasons why investors should be interested in timber as an asset class.
+Here is a list of major reasons why investors should be interested in timber as an asset class.

 Timber does not really correlate with equities